RoboJackets/software-training-old/projects/week_2/Instructions.md

 `ReprojectToGroundPlane` warps `input` using the homography defined by the `homography` matrix.
 This function will create an output image with the size given by `map_size`.
 It will then iterate over each pixel position in the output image and calculate the corresponding pixel position in the input image with the homography matrix.
 Finally, it copies the value from the source position in the source image to the destination position in the output image.
 Any pixels that get mapped outside of the bounds of the source image will be set to 127 in the output image.

 Let's start by declaring our output image variable.
 We'll call it `output` and use `cv::Mat` as its type.
-Initialize it by passing `map_size` and `CV_8UC1` to its constructor. `map_size` just holds the desired height and width for our output image. `CV_8UC1` tells OpenCV that this image will have one channel of unsigned, 8-bit values.
-(Our color images so far have been using `CV_8UC3` to store three channels of unsigned, 8-bit values).
+Initialize it by passing `map_size` and `CV_8UC1` to its constructor. `map_size` just holds the desired height and width for our output image.

 Next, setup two nested loops to iterate over all pixel positions in `output`.
 The first loop should iterate from `y = 0` to `y = output.rows-1`.
 The second loop should iterator from `x = 0` to `x = output.cols-1`.